Code-Institute-Submissions/animal-crossing-recipe/README.md

     - ### As a Administrative User:
         As a administrative of the site, I wish to:
-        1. Delete and edit existing recipes that is innapropriate.
+        1. Edit existing recipes that is innapropriate and have wrong information.
-        2. Delete and edit existing recipes that have wrong information.
+        2. Delete existing recipes that is innapropriate and have wrong information.
         3. Add new Type of recipe.

 - ## Design